trlafleur/Flow-Sensor-Tasmota/Flow Sensor Integration into Tasmota.md

     There does not seem to be a standard for how K-factor flow meters are presented.
-    Flow sensors output a pulse stream at a frequency proportional to the flow volume as calibrated, With some sensors like CST, and RainBird, you multiply the pulse frequency by the K factor to obtain a volume rate.
+    Flow sensors output a pulse stream at a frequency proportional to the flow volume as calibrated, With some sensors like CST and RainBird, you multiply the pulse frequency by the K factor to obtain a volume rate.
     Others however like Badger, require you to divide the pulse frequency by K.

     So there are two basic types of K-Offset flow sensors, CST and many others are of type = 1,